marcomer/SauceTool/README.md

 ## The EOF Character
 SAUCE specifies that an EOF character (Decimal 26, Hex 1A, Ctrl+Z) should be placed immediately before the SAUCE data as a way to prevent a text/file viewer from reading the SAUCE data as text.

 Although EOF characters are important for text/file viewers, this library specifies that an EOF char is *not* required to **read** or **perform checks** on any SAUCE information.
-Refer to the [requirements](#sauce-record-requirements) section below for what is checked for when reading and performing checks.
+Refer to [What counts as a Record or a Comment?](#what-counts-as-a-record-or-a-comment) for what is required for reading.

-When **writing** a SAUCE record or comment, an EOF character will be added if an EOF character does not already exist.
+The **write** functions will attempt to add an EOF character.
+An EOF character will only be added if the function is *certain* that an EOF does not already exist.
+The **remove** functions could also add an EOF, but only if you are removing a comment *and* if no EOF character already exists.

-When **removing** a SAUCE record, if an EOF character exists immediately before the SAUCE data, then the EOF character will be removed.
-If you are only removing a comment, the EOF will *not* be removed.
-If you are only removing a comment *and* there is no EOF character, then an EOF character will be added.
+The **remove** functions may remove an EOF character if one exists immediately before the SAUCE data.
+If you are only removing a comment and an EOF character exists, the EOF will *not* be removed.

 ## SAUCE Record Requirements